 “It is no measure of health to be well adjusted to a profoundly sick society.” – Jiddu Krishnamurti

-7. Grab a free copy of the Living On Purpose guide!
+7. Grab a free copy of The Purpose Pack!

 Realize This: If you want to stop asking “what is the meaning of life”, finding and living your purpose is not only something you can do, it’s something you must do.
 You can continue to live a boring life without sustained happiness, and you can pretend you don’t know there’s more to life, but one day — maybe in a few months, or maybe in a few decades — you may wake up miserable and resenting yourself for not doing something about it when you had the chance.